sechaparroc/IK-Presentation/source.md

 ## Requirements

 IK on interactive applications must be:
-* R1 Efficient: Take as little time as possible
+* R1 Efficient: Take as little time as possible.

-* R2 Accurate: Reach the goal position / orientation
+* R2 Accurate: Reach the goal position / orientation.

-* R3 Scalable: Work with Big amounts of DOF
+* R3 Scalable: Work with Big amounts of DOF.

-* R4 Robust: Reach the goal when managing constraints
+* R4 Robust: Reach the goal when managing constraints.

-* R5 Able to Generate natural poses
+* R5 Able to Generate natural poses.

-* R6 Generic: Deal with arbitrary Figures
+* R6 Generic: Deal with arbitrary Figures.

 V:
 ## IK Methods